PreTeXtBook/PROSE/index.md

 layout: default
 ---

-PROSE is a project scoping the development of an Open-Source Ecosystem (OSE) surrounding [PreTeXt](https://pretextbook.org) and [Runestone](https://runestone.academy) software products supporting the authoring and publishing of [Open Educational Resources](https://en.wikipedia.org/wiki/Open_educational_resources) in STEM.
+PROSE is a project scoping the development of an Open-Source Ecosystem (OSE) surrounding PreTeXt and Runestone software products supporting the authoring and publishing of [Open Educational Resources](https://en.wikipedia.org/wiki/Open_educational_resources) in STEM.
 Through a series of virtual and in-person roundtable discussions, office hours, and [workshops](./workshop.html), we will engage instructors, authors, publishers, and researchers using these products to develop a vision and strategic plan for our OSE.

+## What are PreTeXt and Runestone?

+[PreTeXt](https://pretextbook.org) is an open-source language that allows STEM textbook authors to describe their content in a single source.
+This content can include words, images, embeddable videos, applets, and much more.
+Our open-source software is able to convert this single source into a printable PDF, accessible and interactive HTML, tactile braille code, and more formats.
+These documents can then be deployed to freely-available static web hosts, with [GitHub Pages](https://pages.github.com) support built-in.

+[Runestone](https://runestone.academy) is a Learning Engineering Analytics Portal (LEAP) built with open-source software that adds LMS-like functionality to PreTeXt-authored HTML.
+Students and instructors are able to log into Runestone-hosted textbooks, allowing instructors to assign content from the book for students to complete online.
+Going beyond a traditional learning management system, Runestone provides deep analytics that not only help students and instructors optimize learning, but also support authors and researchers that want to study how books are being used.

 ## Get Involved